 If you’ve been a follower of Haute Happenings for any time at all, you may have noticed that foster care is near and dear to our hearts.

-We became a licensed foster family in 2015 (when our biological daughters were 2 and 4), and this year we’re celebrating a beautiful addition to our forever family.
-Our third daughter officially became a Brown in 2017!
+We became a licensed foster family in 2015 (when our older daughters were 2 and 4), and our third daughter officially became a Brown through adoption in 2017!

 We’re cherishing this season and feeling thankful that our daughters have the permanence and stability that every child deserves.

-Our children may be out of the system, but there are still hundreds of other children in our region who are wards of the state of Indiana.
+Our forever children may be out of the system, but there are still hundreds of other children in our region who are wards of the state of Indiana.
 (In fact, we’ve had four foster children in our home this year!
 One will be with us over the holidays!)
 Children are in limbo as their parents and family members work to get well and to provide their children with a safe, stable home.

-This year, we’re celebrating our daughter’s adoption by asking you to get involved.
+This year, we’re asking you to get involved.
 We want to draw attention to the need for advocacy for foster children and the need for more foster parents.

 Part of this plan is to rally our network to gift foster children with special holiday presents and birthday gifts!